-What most people interested in CBD don’t know, however, is that the Cannabis Sativa plant species contains countless other beneficial compounds other than CBD.
+What most people interested in CBD don’t know, however, is that the cannabis plant species contains countless other beneficial compounds other than CBD.

-One other type of beneficial compound found in the Cannabis Sativa plant species are terpenes.
+One other type of beneficial compound found in cannabis plants are terpenes.

 CBD and Terpenes: Differences and Similarities